pebble/clay/README.md

   var clay = new Clay(clayConfig);
   ```
 6. Next is the fun part - creating your config page.
 Edit your `config.js` file to build a layout of elements as described in the sections below.
+7. Make sure you have defined all of your message keys using `Automatic assignment` in your project settings.
+More info on how that works [here.](https://developer.pebble.com/guides/communication/using-pebblekit-js/#defining-keys)

 # Creating Your Config File